Latha2211/Whatsapp_Read-BOT/README.md

 Scan the QR code to log in

-## Close the browser — your login will be saved for future use
+Close the browser — your login will be saved for future use

+# Step 3: Update Script Paths
+Edit these two lines in your script to match your system:

+chrome_driver_path = r"Path\to\chromedriver.exe"
+user_data_path = r"Path\to\Chrome\User Data\Profile"

+# ▶️ How to Run the Script

+## python whatsapp_unread_extractor.py

+# The script will:
+Open WhatsApp Web
+Apply the "Unread" filter
+Go through each unread chat
+Extract message data
+Save everything to messages_with_unread_counts.csv